A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

 An Education Recovery Corps could utilize the strength of our CUNY students and graduates, and other young people, to partner with educators to support the academic and social-emotional recovery of our elementary and secondary school students.
 Partially funded through federal AmeriCorps dollars and modeled after existing initiatives like the CUNY Tutor Corps, the College Bridge Program, and City Year, but with a more meaningful living allowance to ensure corps members are fairly paid for their service, an Education Recovery Corps could provide supplemental learning and social-emotional support for younger students, while offering immediate employment in their own communities for CUNY students and graduates, many of whom have faced economic hardship as a result of the pandemic.

-An all hands on deck Investing in Student Success program would pair public dollars with those raised from philanthropists and private sector partners with a shared interest in bringing NYC’s students back.
+An all hands on deck Investing in Student Success program would pair public dollars with those raised from philanthropists and private sector partners with a shared interest in bringing New York City’s students back.
 Such a program would provide grants to schools, working with outside partners such as nonprofits or CUNY to accelerate learning for all students, with a focus on students who have been left furthest behind: students with disabilities, homeless students, multilingual students, and students of color.
-Educators would propose strategies with a strong or encouraging evidence base, such as high-dosage tutoring, family engagement, bridge programs to help with key transitions (e.g., K, 9th grade, college) and other efforts likely to make a difference for NYC’s students.
+Educators would propose strategies with a strong or encouraging evidence base, such as high-dosage tutoring, family engagement, bridge programs to help with key transitions (e.g., K, 9th grade, college) and other efforts likely to make a difference for New York City’s students.
 Proposals serving the most vulnerable communities, and those with the strongest evidence base, would be prioritized for funding; there would be an expectation that successful efforts would share best practices with other schools.

-A culturally inclusive, academically rigorous, and supportive vision for schools and classrooms
+Promote a culturally inclusive, academically rigorous, and supportive vision for schools and classrooms

 Reimagining means not just reverting to our pre-COVID normal, but creating schools that center the needs and experiences of students historically marginalized and underserved and foster holistic skills and development for all students.
 We must work with educators, families, experts in the field of equity and the science of learning, and community-based organizations to lead with a vision for schools that cultivates students’ multiple identities, fosters physical and mental wellness, supports social and emotional development, and develops their cognitive and academic skills.
 This framework will ensure that students’ identities are supported through culturally responsive practices, that social and emotional development is integrated into every facet of the school environment and instruction, and that a continuum of mental health care for students inside and outside of schools is well articulated.
 The framework will help all stakeholders understand a complete and integrated vision for school culture, climate, and instruction, and end the confusion over multiple guides, frameworks, and approaches or competing priorities imposed upon school leaders and educators.
 It will be supported with guidance, protocols, and ongoing professional development so that all school leaders, educators, and staff are equipped to implement it.

-In order for this new vision for schools to be successful, we must first dismantle practices that focus on policing and disciplining students and make schools unsafe for many students of color — contributing to the school-to-prison pipeline.
+In order for this new vision for schools to be successful, we must first dismantle practices that focus on policing and disciplining students and make schools unsafe for many students of color—contributing to the school-to-prison pipeline.
 We must remove police from schools, starting with schools that employ multiple School Resource Officers (SROs), following the example of cities like Minneapolis, Oakland, Denver, and Portland.
 Some of the savings should be reinvested in Positivity, Prevention, Relationships, and Response (PPARR) Coordinators, trained in child development, de-escalation, and understanding how trauma and life experiences impact behavior, to create a positive learning environment.
 Current SROs will be supported in transitioning to these new roles if they are interested and ready to participate in the necessary training, or in being absorbed into the New York Police Department if they prefer to remain in law enforcement.

 Removing police officers from schools is just a start; we must remove all vestiges of prison culture: eliminating metal detectors, on-campus arrests and handcuffing (except in the extremely limited circumstances where student and educator safety is actually and immediately in danger), and incident reporting for routine student behavior that leads to police intervention and police records.
-These practices create a hostile climate instead of a supportive learning environment, and lead to police records that launch students — especially students of color — into the school-to-prison pipeline.
+These practices create a hostile climate instead of a supportive learning environment, and lead to police records that launch students—especially students of color—into the school-to-prison pipeline.

-Finally, we must tackle unfair disciplinary practices that disproportionately impact students of color and students with disabilities — and support educators to make these critical shifts.
+Finally, we must tackle unfair disciplinary practices that disproportionately impact students of color and students with disabilities—and support educators to make these critical shifts.
 Although suspensions have decreased in the past couple of years, the overall number of suspended students remains far too high, with disproportionate numbers of students of color and students with disabilities receiving punishments that exclude them from the classroom.
 Educators must receive robust training on alternatives to traditional disciplinary actions like suspension that deprive children of opportunities to learn.

 One in ten New York City students are homeless, including more than 32,000 students living in City shelters and approximately 73,000 students doubled up in temporary shared housing situations in 2019-2020.
 Yet the system systematically fails to provide them with the education and services they need–a reality only exacerbated during the pandemic, when too many students in temporary housing were left to learn without devices, wifi or cell service in some shelters, or even a safe and quiet space to learn.